Tensor networks and graphical calculus for open quantum systems

 In the col-vec basis we can express the evolution of a state $\rho$ in terms of tensor components of $\2 S$ as

-For the case where $\2 E \in \Tx{X}$, it is sometimes useful to change the basis of our superoperators from the col-vec basis to an orthonormal operator basis $\{\sigma_\alpha\}$ for $\Lx{X}$.
+For the case where $\2 E \in T(\2X)$, it is sometimes useful to change the basis of our superoperators from the col-vec basis to an orthonormal operator basis $\{\sigma_\alpha\}$ for $L(\2X)$.
 This is done using the basis transformation operator $T_{c\rightarrow\sigma}$ introduced in Section~\ref{sec:vec}.
 We have

 where the subscript $\sigma$ indicates that $\2 S_\sigma$ is the superoperator in the $\sigma$-vec convention.
-The tensor networks for this transformation is given in Fig.~\ref{fig:sop-change-basis}.
-Note that for a general map $\2 E\in\Tx{X,Y}$ we could do a similar construction but would need different bases for the initial and final Hilbert spaces $\Lx{X}$ and $\Lx{Y}$.
+The tensor networks for this transformation is given by \figeq{ } Note that for a general map $\2 E\in T(\2X,\2Y)$ we could do a similar construction but would need different bases for the initial and final Hilbert spaces $L(\2X)$ and $L(\2Y)$.

-The structural properties the superoperator $\2 S$ must satisfy for the linear map $\2 E$ to be trace-preserving (TP), hermitian-preserving (HP) and completely positive (CP) are~\cite{Bengtsson2006}:
+The structural properties the superoperator $\2 S$ must satisfy for the linear map $\2 E$ to be hermitian-preserving (HP), trace-preserving (TP), and completely positive (CP) are~\cite{Bengtsson2006}:

-Note that there is not a convenient structural criteria on the superoperator $\2 S$ which specifies if $\2 E$ is a CP-map to test for positivity or complete positivity one generally uses the closely related \emph{Choi Matrix} representation.
+Note that there is not a convenient structural criteria on the superoperator $\2 S$ which specifies if $\2 E$ is a CP-map.
+To test for positivity or complete positivity one generally uses the closely related \emph{Choi-matrix} representation.

 Superoperators are convenient to use for many practical calculations.
-Unlike the system-environment model the superoperator $S$ is unique with respect to our choice of vectorization basis.
+Unlike the system-environment model the superoperator $S$ is unique with respect to the choice of vectorization basis.
 Choosing an appropriate basis to express the superoperator in can often expose certain information about a quantum system.
 For example, if we want to model correlated noise for a mutli-partite system we can vectorize with respect to the mutli-qubit Pauli basis.
 Correlated noise would then manifest as non-zero entries in the superoperator corresponding to terms such as $\sigma_x\otimes\sigma_x$.
-One can perform this transformation by using the tensor network shown in Fig.~\ref{fig:sop-change-basis}.
+We discus in more detail how this may be done in Section~\ref{sec:comp-sop}.